 - Professor Patrick McGorry, Executive Director, Orygen

 - Chris McNamara, Chief Executive Officer, Within Australia

 - Lyn Morgain, Chief Executive Officer, CoHealth

 - Professor Frank Oberklaid, Director, Centre for Community Child Health, The Royal Children's Hospital; Honorary Professor of Paediatrics, University of Melbourne

 - Michelle Swann, Carer Advisor, North Western Mental Health

-- Jason Trethowan, Chief Executive Officer, Western Primary Health Network
+- Jason Trethowan, Chief Executive Officer, headspace, Western Primary Health Network

 - Associate Professor Ruth Vine, Executive Director, North Western Mental Health

 Four reference groups provide advice directly to government and support the work of the Mental Health Expert Taskforce.
 The reference groups are: